mapbox/cpp/glossary.md

 ### gyp

 Also modern and cross-platform like [cmake](#cmake).
 The advantage is that `gyp` is written in `python` and is therefore easier to install and upgrade.
 The disadvantage is that google, the original maintainer of `gyp`, is no longer maintaining `gyp` actively.
 For this reason we recommend porting most projects written in `gyp` to [cmake](#cmake).
+Google, in the meantime, is porting projects to [bazel](#bazel).

+The `gyp` build system is currently the default build system used by node.js (and therefore node-addons).
+See also [node-pre-gyp](#node-pre-gyp) which provides binary distribution support in front of `gyp`.

 Learn more about gyp [here](https://gyp.gsrc.io)

+### bazel

+A build system, written in java, from Google: <https://bazel.build>.
+At this time (mid 2018) it appears rarely used outside Google, however one projects using it is [envoy](https://github.com/envoyproxy/envoy).

 ### visual studio